itsschwer/tradesteal/README.md

 Anchors are activated by dropping a Nether Star named *Offering* on top of the block of Crying Obsidian.
 This action will also provide feedback on the validity of the structure.

+Breaking an Anchor's Crying Obsidian will deactivate the Anchor.

 ### Trade Stealing

 A villager on top of the Crying Obsidian is tagged as being the recipient of stolen trades *(indicated by end rod particles)*.